troyanskiy/ngx-resource/README.md

     1. Remove `static resourceClass`.
     1. If you have data `id` different then default `id`, then overwrite method `protected isNew(): boolean`.
     `Create` resource method will be used if `isNew()` return's `true`, otherwise `update` method will be called.
+    1. Static `create` method does not exists anymore.
+Please use `myResource.createModel()`.
 1. Model's resource class
     1. Remove `static model`
     1. Overwrite default `initResultObject()` resource method.
 Normally it should just contain `return new MyModel()`

 Please check bellow the example.

 ## Version 1.14.0 (Removed broken chance from ver 1.13.0)